kevinbgreene/functional-data-js/PART_ONE.md

 }
 ```

 I told you, we would eventually get around to using conditionals.
 We've been able to do a lot with only functions.
 We could certainly do more, but I'm not that masochistic.
 Simple enough, we just keep decrementing n until it reaches 0 then we know we're at the correct node.
+If we get to an Empty node before n reaches 0 we know the requested index is out-of-bounds.

 What follows quickly from this is updating the node at the nth index.
 Because we are again non-destructively updating our Lists, we are creating a new List with the given node updated.
 We accomplish this by copying every node until we reach the given index and then use any remaining nodes as the tail of our new List, similar to how we performed concatenation.